dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 ## Syncing of `dlt` state
 This destination does not support restoring the `dlt` state.
-You can change that by contributing to the core library 😄 You can however easily [backup and restore the pipeline working folder](https://gist.github.com/rudolfix/ee6e16d8671f26ac4b9ffc915ad24b6e) - reusing the bucket and credentials used to store files.
+You can change that by requesting the [feature](https://github.com/dlt-hub/dlt/issues/new/choose) or contributing to the core library 😄
+You can however easily [backup and restore the pipeline working folder](https://gist.github.com/rudolfix/ee6e16d8671f26ac4b9ffc915ad24b6e) - reusing the bucket and credentials used to store files.